Trauma

 California Trauma System

-California’s 81 designated Trauma Centers receive and admit over 70,000 trauma patients per year.
+California’s 86 designated Trauma Centers receive and admit over 117,000 trauma patients per year.
 Trauma care in California is delivered and governed by a structure of public and private entities working together to prevent injuries, reduce trauma-related mortality and morbidity rates, and maximize cost-benefit of trauma healthcare for all Californians.
-Emergency Medical Services (EMS) Authority is charged with providing oversight and leadership to 33 local emergency medical service agencies (LEMSAs) statewide.
+Emergency Medical Services Authority (EMSA) is charged with providing oversight and leadership to 34 local emergency medical service agencies (LEMSAs) statewide.
 These LEMSAs are responsible for assessing, directing, developing, and implementing their local or regional EMS and trauma plans based on local topography, demographics, population density, available healthcare resources, and funding.

 State Trauma Advisory Committee